Quantitative concatenation for polynomial box norms: Proof strategy

 One difference between our argument and the approach of Peluse and Prendiville \cite{Pel20, PP19, Pre20b} lies in the order of carrying out two major maneuvers, namely, duplicating variables using the Cauchy--Schwarz inequality, and replacing a multilinear polynomial like $h_1 m_1 + h_2 m_2 + h_3 m_3 + h_4 m_4$ by a new variable using equidistribution properties.
 As described in the sketch above, our argument clearly separates these two operations: First, we apply the Cauchy--Schwarz inequality many times to convert the original average \eqref{E: PET output} into one where each arithmetic progression $\bc_j(\uh)\cdot[\pm M]$ can be replaced by a generalized arithmetic progression $\bc_j(\uh_1)\cdot[\pm M] + \cdots + \bc_j(\uh_\ell)\cdot[\pm M]$ (interpreted as a multiset).
 Only then do we show that the massive system of multilinear forms arising out of this procedure is equidistributed in its range.
 In \cite{Pel20, PP19, Pre20b}, these two steps are intertwined: Applications of the Cauchy--Schwarz inequality are followed by equidistribution results for intermediate systems of bilinear forms, then more applications of the Cauchy--Schwarz inequality, and so on.
 While the approach of Peluse and Prendiville has the advantage of using ``simpler'' equidistribution inputs (only systems of bilinear forms appear), our approach has the advantages of clearly separating the aforementioned two steps.
-Consequently, we obtain quantitative concatenation results (Corollaries \ref{C: concatenation for general groups III} and \ref{C: iterated concatenation for general groups}) for averages of arbitrary box norms in arbitrary finitely-generated abelian groups; these more closely resemble the qualitative statements in the work of Tao and Ziegler \cite{TZ16}.
+The first step outlined above culminates in a quantitative concatenation result for averages of arbitrary box norms in $\Z^D$ which more closely resembles the ``Bessel inequalities'' of Tao and Ziegler \cite{TZ16} (see also its iterated version in \cite[Corollary 3.7]{DFKS22}).
+Say that a multiset is \textit{symmetric} if the multiplicity of $\bx$ equals the multiplicity of $-\bx$ for all $\bx$. \begin{restatable}[Iterated concatenation of box norms]{corollary}{iteratedconcatenationofboxnorms} Let $A, D, s,N\in\N$, and let $\ell$ be a power of 2.
+There exist a positive integer $t=O_{\ell,s}(1)$ and positive reals $C=O_{\ell,s,D}(1)$, $C'=O_{\ell,s}(1)$ such that the following holds.
+Let $I$ be a finite indexing set, and let $H_{ji}\subseteq [\pm AN]^D$ be a symmetric multiset for each $i\in I$ and $j\in[s]$.
+Then for all $1$-bounded functions $f:\Z^D\to\C$ supported on $[N]^D$, the bound